 Girard calls this tendency to imitate mimesis and argues that it is at the basis of human psychology.
 At its basic level, mimesis is good because it is the mechanism of desire that allows us to develop the personality traits, behaviors, and customs that make us human.

 Example: I desire and want to possess what you desire and want to possess.
-And you see me desiring that thing, and now you desire it and want to possess it more.
+And you see me desiring that thing.
+And now you desire it and want to possess it more.
 And this escalates my desire to possess, and then my desire escalates your desire.
-This can eventually bring us into violent conflict.
+This can eventually catalyz violent conflict.

 Who Will Save Us from the Zombie Apocalypse?

 Girard argues that historically communities have always fallen back on the scapegoating ritual to stop this mimetic contagion.

 Communities would unconsciously choose some kind of scapegoat that they would blame for the violence and hate in the community.
 This scapegoat would be an innocent person or group.
 And the the community would kill the scapegoat, which would alleviate the mimetic contagion.
 Peace would return to community.